electrocret/LibreNMSAPIClient-Scripts/cli-lnmsa/README.md

 This script's objective is to make LibreNMS API calls accessible via CLI, and provide some basic display and filtering functionality.

+## Deficiencies
+- POST,PATCH, and PUT functions currently don't work because logic to pull the object being set hasn't been written.

 ## Usage

 ```